Syslifters/sysreptor/plugins/renderfindings/README.md

 You might need to update your design to support this plugin.
 This plugin depends on some conventions in the design to work properly.
 * Findings need to have a `:id="finding.id"` attribute (e.g. on `<h2>` finding title or wrapper `<div>`)
+* The design's HTML+Vue template must not use a wapper element for the whole report, but instead use separate top-level elements for each section
-* Top-level elements containing elements with attribute `data-sysreptor-renderfindings="include"` will be included in the PDF
+* Top-level sections containing elements with attribute `data-sysreptor-renderfindings="include"` will be included in the PDF
-* Elements with attribute `data-sysreptor-renderfindings="exclude"` will be removed from the PDF
+* Detailed customization of rendered elements can be archived via `v-if="data.isPluginRenderFindings"` in design's Vue template
 * Some CSS rules might result in unexpected styling (especially `@page:first`)

 How rendering works: